CLI Reference

 Ensure Stata is installed and accessible:

-This will check if Stata can be found on your system.
+This will run diagnostics and check if Stata can be found on your system.

 Permission Errors